Hugh1996/naval-conquest/README.md

 ## Testing

  - I've given invalid inputs (strings, decimal number, same input twice) to ensure to player is prompted to enter the correct input.
+ - I confirmed the victory message shows correctly when all ships are sunk.
  - Tested in both my local terminal and Heroku.

 ### Validator Testing